Aider-AI/aider/docs/benchmarks-speed-1106.md

 OpenAI is enforcing very low
 rate limits on the new GPT-4 model.
-The rate limiting disrupts the the benchmarking process, requiring it to be run single threaded, paused and restarted frequently.
+The rate limiting disrupts the the benchmarking process, requiring it to run single threaded, pause and restart frequently.
-These anomolous conditions make it slow to benchmark the new model, and make comparisons against the older versions less reliable.
+These anomolous conditions make it slow to benchmark the new model, and make it less reliable to compare the results with benchmark runs against the older model versions.
 Once the rate limits are relaxed I will do a clean run of the entire benchmark suite.

-### Updates

-I will update the results on this page as quickly as my rate limit allows.